olegkleiman/Theta/README.md

 ## How it works
 ### Typography
-This project uses <a href='https://demos.creative-tim.com/now-ui-kit/index.html' target='_blank'>Now UI</a> of Ceative Tim that inclides its own CSS that tied to  <a href='https://demos.creative-tim.com/now-ui-kit/nucleo-icons.html' target='_blank'>subset</a> of Nucleo fonts and icons.
+This project uses the free version of <a href='https://demos.creative-tim.com/now-ui-kit/index.html' target='_blank'>Now UI</a> design from <a href='https://www.creative-tim.com/' target='_blank'>Creative Tim</a> that inclides its own CSS that tied to  <a href='https://demos.creative-tim.com/now-ui-kit/nucleo-icons.html' target='_blank'>subset</a> of Nucleo fonts and icons.
 All the icons used in this projects are taken from this subset in accordance with free licence of Now UI distribution.